KazuCocoa/DroidTestHelper/README.md

 Helper application to test android applications.
 This application handle some settings via adb broadcast.
 So, you can handle some settings via adb broadcast.

+Some features are similar to https://github.com/linkedin/test-butler published by LinkedIn.

 # Feature

 - Remove particular account from AccountManager via `adb` broadcast.